Kevin1604uk/CheckoutKata/README.md

 Checkout Kata app uses C#, .NET 8. implementing
 - scan items, gets total
+- use basket to hold the items
 - handle special offers
 - follow SOLID, Dependency Injection (DI), and Rule-based for extensibility
 - logging
 - code coverage

 Pricing Rules :
+- Default
     A -> 50 each or 3 for 130
     B -> 30 each or 2 for 45
     C -> 20 each
     D -> 15 each
+- Weekend
+	A -> 50 each or 4 for 160
+- Bank Holiday
+	A -> 50 each or 5 for 150
+- Discount
+	10% off Total price

 Classes explanation :
 Main project - checkoutkata
 - Checkout, ICheckout = Main checkout Kata implementation
 - Basket, IBasket = Manage scanned items
-- PriceCalculator, PriceCalculator = calculates totals by rules
+- PriceCalculator, PriceCalculator = Computes totals using pricing strategies
-- PricingRule, IPricingRule, UnitPriceRule, SpecialOfferRule = pricing rules (unit prices and offers)
+- PricingStrategy, IPriceRuleStrategy, DiscountStrategy = Handles default, custom and discount pricing
 - CheckoutTests = Tests covering all scenarios (empty, single items, offers, errors) Test project - checkoutkataTests
 - TestHelpers = Test-specific constants (empty offers, custom pricing)
   - DefaultPricingRules = hardcoded prices (A, B, C, D)
-  - CustomWeedendPricingRule, CustomBankHolidayPricingRule = lets you plug in your own prices/offers Repository management
+  - CustomWeedendPricingRule, CustomBankHolidayPricingRule = lets you plug in your own prices/offers
+  - DiscountPricingRules = discount of total price Repository management
 - .gitignore = Ignores build artifacts, IDE files, etc.